TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 135/Psalms 135.18.md

 ---

-They that make them shall be like unto them; Yea, every one that trusteth in them.
+Those who make them will be like them; yes, everyone who trusts in them.